Conquering the Annapurna Circuit’s First Hill

 However, in an incredible display of stamina and sheer willpower, we actually spent the next few hours sitting upright and playing cards while eating more food and drinking a bunch of tea.
 That’s right, even after a day of climbing through a little farming community a near-vertical cliff, we still had the drive and energy to sit.

 It sounds like you’re trying to challenge our record as the most pathetic trekkers ever to hit the trail.
-Bring it one!
+Bring it on!
 Now that over a year has passed, I’m completely out of shape again and could easily take twice as long as I did last time.

 In all seriousness though, this trek was one of the coolest things I’ve ever done and I would do it again in a second, despite knowing exactly how torturous it (especially the first few days) can be.
 If you’re in the area, I’d recommend trying it.